destroyedlolo/Majordome/Documentations/NamedMinMax.md

 ## at Lua side
 ### Lua script
-The script is expected to return the name of the data to be store.
+The script is expected to return the name of the data collection to store to.
-Consequently, a single NamedMinMax can process several topics as shown in the provided example.
+Consequently, a single NamedMinMax can process several topics, as shown in the provided example.

-In addition, it can return a value which will replace the received one.
+In addition, it can return a value that will replace the received one.

 ### Exposed variables
 - **MAJORDOME_Myself** is automatically created and correspond to the current NamedMinMax